microchip-pic-avr-examples/pic16f18076-rw-external-memory-mplab-mcc/README.md

 This test uses eepromWriteBlock() and eepromReadBlock() to write and read a generated array.
 A saved copy of the written data is used for comparing with the read data.

-Note: Due to eepromWriteBlock() wrapping around the EEPROM's memory pages and eepromReadBlock() continuing to the next page, the starting address of this test should be at the beginning of a page (any valid address  that ends with 0x00 should work, eg. 0x123400, 0x000100).
-Otherwise the address of the written data and read data will differ after the end of a page.
+**Note:** Due to eepromWriteBlock() wrapping around the EEPROM's memory pages and eepromReadBlock() continuing to the next page, the starting address of this test needs to be at the beginning of a page.
+Any valid address that ends with 0x00 is appropriate (e.g., 0x123400, 0x000100).
+Otherwise, the address of the written data and read data will differ after the end of a page.

 #### main()
 ```C